Metro area air quality · 2025

 worst single reading

-Across the 2020–2024 trend window, good days shifted by -47 and the median AQI moved +8 points, which classifies the multi-year trajectory as worsening.
-The metro recorded 13 unhealthy-or-worse days combined, on those days the EPA recommends that sensitive groups limit prolonged outdoor exertion, and many schools and athletic programs adjust outdoor activity accordingly.
-Metros with comparable AQI profiles include Albuquerque, NM (27.3% good, AQI 61); Bishop, CA (24.6% good, AQI 61); Brownsville-Harlingen, TX (27.1% good, AQI 61).
+Across the 2020–2025 trend window, the share of monitored days rated Good shifted by -10.4 points (measured against 348 monitored days in 2020 and 323 in 2025, so raw day counts are not comparable) and the median AQI moved +7 points, which classifies the multi-year trajectory as worsening.
+The annual record contains 21 days at Unhealthy or worse.
+On those days, the EPA recommends that sensitive groups limit prolonged outdoor exertion.
+Metros with comparable AQI profiles include Albuquerque, NM (24.9% good, AQI 61); Fresno, CA (28.8% good, AQI 61); Las Vegas-Henderson-Paradise, NV (31.0% good, AQI 61).

 Air Quality Summary